What Your Boss Expects

 So, I ask again, "Are crystal clear on what your boss expects of you?

-If yes, great!
-If this is not the case, the burden falls on you to uncover what s/he expects of and from you, including when.
+But what if that is not the case?
+Then the burden falls on you to uncover what s/he expects of and from you, including when it is expected.

 You can bet that your boss expects you to do a great job, but sometimes s/he may have difficulty expressing in words what "doing a great job" means.